yduf/yduf.github.io/_posts/2019-12-29-stdout-opinions.md

 title: You should write code like I write it
 tags: software despair.com quote fun opinions
 ---
-You should write code like I write it
 You should like it if I like it
 Trust my choice and tag along
 I am right and you are wrong